 How were these streets selected?

-Dearborn Healthy Streets were selected by Dearborn residents and Healthy Coalition members from each area of the City based on a variety of factors including: community input and coordination with local officials, geographical distribution throughout the city, residential streets that had existing pedestrian and bicycle activity and access to parks, and streets with no active bus routes.
+Dearborn Healthy Streets were selected by Dearborn residents and Healthy Dearborn Coalition members from each area of the City based on a variety of factors including: community input and coordination with local officials, geographical distribution throughout the city, residential streets that had existing pedestrian and bicycle activity and access to parks and schools, and streets with no active bus routes.
 These streets were selected as demonstration streets only, and decisions about whether to extend the pilot beyond the original 30 days will be based on resident feedback.
 Additional streets may be added to the program upon resident request.